 (1) In these regulations —

-“adult student” has the meaning given by section 97;
+adult student has the meaning given by section 97;

-“breach of school discipline” has the meaning given by section 89;
+breach of school discipline has the meaning given by section 89;

-“code of conduct”, in relation to a school, means a code of conduct formulated for students at the school as referred to in section 128(c);
+code of conduct, in relation to a school, means a code of conduct formulated for students at the school as referred to in section 128(c);

-“curriculum framework” means the curriculum framework approved by the Curriculum Council under the Curriculum Council Act 1997;
+curriculum framework means the curriculum framework approved by the Curriculum Council under the Curriculum Council Act 1997;

-“dress code”, in relation to a school, means the dress code determined under section 128(d) by the school’s Council;
+dress code, in relation to a school, means the dress code determined under section 128(d) by the school’s Council;

-“first charges payment year” has the meaning given by section 97;
+first charges payment year has the meaning given by section 97;

-“governing body”, in relation to a school or proposed school, has the meaning given by section 150;
+governing body, in relation to a school or proposed school, has the meaning given by section 150;

-“governing body”, in relation to a kindergarten or a proposed kindergarten, has the meaning given by section 191;
+governing body, in relation to a kindergarten or a proposed kindergarten, has the meaning given by section 191;

-“independent minor” means a child designated as such under regulation 147(1);
+independent minor means a child designated as such under regulation 147(1);

-“kindergarten programme” means an educational programme the content and implementation of which are designed for children in the first year of their pre-compulsory education period;
+kindergarten programme means an educational programme the content and implementation of which are designed for children in the first year of their pre-compulsory education period;

-“licence” means a licence to which section 218 applies;
+licence means a licence to which section 218 applies;

-“link school”, in relation to a kindergarten, means the school of the principal who is nominated under section 205(1)(d) in respect of that kindergarten;
+link school, in relation to a kindergarten, means the school of the principal who is nominated under section 205(1)(d) in respect of that kindergarten;

+member of staff, in relation to a government school, means a person —

+(a) employed in the department and referred to in section 235(1)(a), (b), (c) or (d); and

+(b) whose functions relate to the school;

-“overseas student” has the meaning given by section 97;
+overseas student has the meaning given by section 97;

 Note: the criterion for the definition of “overseas student” is prescribed in regulation 62.

-“Part 4 CEO” means the chief executive officer to whom section 151 applies;
+Part 4 CEO means the chief executive officer to whom section 151 applies;

-“pre-primary programme” means an educational programme the content and implementation of which are designed for children in the second year of their pre-compulsory education period;
+pre-primary programme means an educational programme the content and implementation of which are designed for children in the second year of their pre-compulsory education period;

-“primary programme” means an educational programme the content and implementation of which are designed for children in the first 7 years of their compulsory education period;
+primary programme means an educational programme the content and implementation of which are designed for children in the first 7 years of their compulsory education period;

-“prohibition order” means an order made under regulation 78(1);
+prohibition order means an order made under regulation 78(1);

-“registrar”, in relation to a school, means a person appointed under section 235(1)(a) or (c) as the registrar, the bursar or the business manager of the school;
+registrar, in relation to a school, means a person appointed under section 235(1)(a) or (c) as the registrar, the bursar or the business manager of the school;

-“school administrator”, in relation to a school, means a person referred to in section 237(a)(i) or (ii) in respect of that school;
+school administrator, in relation to a school, means a person referred to in section 237(a)(i) or (ii) in respect of that school;

 Note: the offices or positions referred to in section 237(a)(ii) are prescribed by regulation 127.

-“school premises” has the meaning given by section 119(1);
+school premises has the meaning given by section 119(1);

-“school’s premises”, in relation to a school, means the school premises of that school;
+school’s premises, in relation to a school, means the school premises of that school;

-“secondary programme” means an educational programme the content and implementation of which are designed for children in the eighth to tenth years of their compulsory education period;
+secondary programme means an educational programme the content and implementation of which are designed for children in the eighth to tenth years of their compulsory education period;

-“section” means section of the Act;
+section means section of the Act;

-“security coordinator” means the person employed in the department as the person in charge of the coordination of the security of school premises;
+security coordinator means the person employed in the department as the person in charge of the coordination of the security of school premises;

-“serious breach of school discipline” means a breach of school discipline —
+serious breach of school discipline means a breach of school discipline —

 (a) of a kind that is, or that is committed in circumstances that are —